-List of strange state laws on the books in California.
+This is a list of strange laws on the books in various municipalities across California.
 These rules and regulations were passed by the California state legislature, or in an individual city, and for one reason or another, were never overturned, remaining active on the books until this day.
-Almost every city and state has some outdated, old-fashioned, and even nonsensical laws on the books, and they can come about for a variety of reasons.
+Almost every city and state has some outdated, old-fashioned, and even nonsensical laws, and they can come about for a variety of reasons.
 Most frequently, the laws appeared in the books following a court ruling on a specific case, that then set a common law precedent from that point on.

 Oftentimes, "dumb laws," as reported on websites and in humor books, have been shown to be inaccurate.
 This sometimes happens because a real, sensible law has been exaggerated or misunderstood, turning into something that sounds silly or ridiculous.
 Other times, it is simply the result of a hoax being repeated enough times to gain some kind of credibility.
 If you think any of the laws on this page are not accurate or do not remain active in California, let me know in the comments below.

-Vehicle without a driver No vehicle without a driver may exceed 60 miles per hour.
+No vehicle without a driver may exceed 65 miles per hour.

 Detonating a nuclear device within city limits is illegal.
 (Chico)